 Cleveland Homeless Legal Assistance Program (CHLAP)

-- What is the Cleveland Legal Assistance Program (CHLAP)?
+- What was the Cleveland Legal Assistance Program (CHLAP)?

 - Program benefits